TheresaLui/SelfHelpContent_v2/articles/supportTopicDescriptions/supporttopics_b13ac5ef-6423-c7d6-7151-1fa89016d8d3.md

     {
       "id": "5c862940-d7fd-e36c-b92b-a4102a66e756",
       "longDescription": "",
-      "shortDescription": "Questions about how to assess competency in your organization through exams and certifications", "searchTags": "MPN;Benefits;Competencies",
+      "shortDescription": "Questions about analyzing people in your organization regarding exams, certifications, and assessments that are not recognized toward competency attainment", "searchTags": "MPN;Benefits;Competencies",
     },
   ]